Religious Education Assessment at St Edmund’s

 -

-Tracking: Insight system used to record progress across year groups.
+Tracking: Insight system used to monitor progress across year groups.

 -

-Evidence: Floor books, prayer journals, portfolios, pupil voice.
+Evidence: Pupil books, floor books, portfolios, and pupil voice.

 -

-Catholic Life and Mission Policy at St Edmund’s
+Catholic Life & Mission at St Edmund’s – Snapshot

 -